Osiyomeoh/FraxStable_coin_contract_review/README.md

 import "../ERC20/ERC20Custom.sol";
 import "../ERC20/ERC20.sol";
 ```
+The contract's foundation is built on standard Ethereum interfaces and implementations.
+The Context contract provides essential transaction context functionality through `_msgSender()` and `_msgData()`, ensuring consistent handling of transaction origins across the protocol.
+IERC20 defines the standard token interface, while ERC20Custom extends the base ERC20 implementation with protocol-specific functionality.
+This layered approach allows for customization while maintaining compatibility with the ERC20 standard.

 #### Utility Libraries
 ```solidity
 import "../Math/SafeMath.sol";
 ```
+SafeMath library integration is crucial for preventing integer overflow and underflow vulnerabilities.
+All mathematical operations in the contract, particularly those involving collateral ratios, fees, and token amounts, utilize SafeMath to ensure arithmetic safety.
+This is especially important given the high-value nature of stablecoin operations.

 #### Access Control
 ```solidity
 import "../Staking/Owned.sol";
 import "../Governance/AccessControl.sol";
 ```
+The access control system combines basic ownership with role-based permissions.
+Owned provides fundamental administrative capabilities, while AccessControl enables granular permission management through roles.
+This dual system allows for both immediate administrative actions and governed protocol changes, creating a balance between operational efficiency and security.

 #### Protocol Components
 ```solidity
 import "../FXS/FXS.sol";
 import "./Pools/FraxPool.sol";
 ```
+These components form the core protocol mechanics.
+The FXS contract manages the protocol's governance token, which plays a crucial role in the algorithmic portion of the stablecoin mechanism.
+FraxPool defines the interface for liquidity pools, establishing how users can interact with the protocol for minting and redemption operations.

 #### Oracle Integrations
 ```solidity
 import "../Oracle/UniswapPairOracle.sol";
 import "../Oracle/ChainlinkETHUSDPriceConsumer.sol";
 ```
+The dual oracle system provides critical price data for the protocol's stability mechanisms.
+ChainlinkETHUSDPriceConsumer delivers reliable ETH/USD price feeds from Chainlink's decentralized oracle network.
+UniswapPairOracle monitors FRAX/ETH and FXS/ETH pairs on Uniswap, enabling real-time price discovery.
+The combination of these oracles creates a robust price feed system with both off-chain and on-chain data sources.

 ### 2.2 State Variables